mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

 -   `on_handoff`: A callback function executed when the handoff is invoked.
 This is useful for things like kicking off some data fetching as soon as you know a handoff is being invoked.
 This function receives the agent context, and can optionally also receive LLM generated input.
 The input data is controlled by the `input_type` param.
 -   `input_type`: The type of input expected by the handoff (optional).
 -   `input_filter`: This lets you filter the input received by the next agent.
 See below for more.
+-   `is_enabled`: Whether the handoff is enabled.
+This can be a boolean or a function that returns a boolean, allowing you to dynamically enable or disable the handoff at runtime.

 ```python
 from agents import Agent, handoff, RunContextWrapper